dmitry-ivanov/laravel-console-mutex/README.md

 - `memcache`
 - `memcached`

-File strategy is fine for a small applications, which are deployed on a single server.
+Default `file` strategy is fine for a small applications, which are deployed on a single server.
 If your application is more complex and for example, is deployed on a several nodes, then you probably would like to use some other mutex strategy.